 Thanks to the sustained economic growth in the decade preceding the crisis, Armenia moved into the category of middle-income countries.
 Economic growth led to higher real wages and stabilized the level of employment.
-Combined with growing private remittances, these factors resulted in a significant lowering of the poverty rate.
-However, de Source: World Bank mance of GDP during the long stretch of sustained growth, Armenia experienced structural problems, particularly in regard to the structure of the economy and employment possibilities, leading, among other things, to high migration rates.
+Combined growing with private remittances, these factors resulted in a significant lowering of the poverty rate.
+However, despite the good performance of GDP during the long stretch of sustained growth, Armenia experienced structural problems, particularly in regard to the structure of the economy and employment possibilities, leading, among other things, to high migration rates.